microsoft/GlobalSecureAccess-Training/README.md

-# Welcome to the Global Secure Access Training Hub
+# Welcome to the Global Secure Access Community Resources Hub

 The content on this repo is maintained by the Microsoft Entra Customer Experience Engineering team and is best browsed using the website here: